phoenix-rtos/phoenix-rtos-doc/utils/psh-applets/ping.md

 # ping

 `ping` is a `psh` applet related to networking.
-It allows checking and measuring ICMP (Internet Control Message Protocol) request / response time.
+It allows checking and measuring ICMP (Internet Control Message Protocol) request/response time.

 ---